1969 Houston Astros season: Don Wilson's no-hitter

+Rest of May

+Larry Dierker (in his 1966 photocard) became the first Astro to win 20 or more games.

 With the Astros down 1–0 on May 3 at the Astrodome, catcher Don Bryant hit a deep blast off Bobby Bolin with Jesús Alou on second to give Houston a 2–1 lead during the third inning.
 This was the first and only home run of Bryant's career.
 The Astros did not relinquish the lead, and held on for a 4–3 win over the San Francisco Giants.

 On May 4, first baseman Curt Blefary participated in seven double plays, an MLB record for first basemen during a 9-inning game.
+Concurrently, the Astros established a Major League record by inducing seven double plays grounded into, with San Francisco as the collateral damage.

+Larry Dierker struck out career-high 14 on May 7 in a five-hit complete game.
+Dieker (4–3) led a 6–1 triumph over the Philadelphia Phillies, including hitting a single and scoring a run.
+During the top of the fifth inning, Jimmy Wynn (5) swatted a three-run home run off Phillies starter Jerry Johnson (4–3).
+Norm Miller collected three hits. doubled (5), and Doug Rader also had three hits and an RBI.

 Down 6–1 after seven innings on May 8, the Astros rallied for three runs in the eighth and continued the uprising with another three-run frame in the ninth to claims a 7–6 road victory over the Philadelphia Phillies.
 Catcher Johnny Edwards drove in the game-winning run with a two-run single.

 The Astros ventured to Jarry Park Stadium in Canada on May 13 for their first-ever international game to face the Montreal Expos, another expansion club playing out their inaugural season.
 Infielder Doug Rader knocked 3 runs batted in (RBI) to lead a 10–3 victory for Houston.

-On May 27, Don Wilson had tossed a 13-strikeout gem keeping the score tied 2–2 with the Phillies going in the bottom of the ninth inning.
-Doug Rader proceeded to hit the game-winning grand slam for a 6–2 Houston win.
-The slam was also the first of Rader's career and 11th career home run overall.
-The following game, an analogous scenario repeated for Rader, when he strode to the plate in the bottom of the 10th inning with the score tied 6–6 on May 28 versus the Phillies.
-The bases were loaded, and Rader reprised his role by inducing the walk-off play, this time he drew a base on balls to thrust home the winning run to decide a 7–6 victory for Houston.
-Moreover, the win brought Houston to their first-ever 10-game winning streak.